Make someones day and send flowers by post.

 Make Plant Markers

-Saw small rectangles out of thin wood, to attach to wooden dowels or craft sticks with a glue gun, to use as plant markers.
+Out of thin wood, saw small rectangles and attach them to wooden dowels or craft sticks with a glue gun.
 Paint or stencil the plant name, add designs from stencils or rub-on transfers, then seal all for outdoor use with a clear sealant or varnish.
 You can use names instead, such as “mom’s garden”, or larger wood pieces for short garden sayings.

-Short on time for making gifts?
+Short on time for homemade gifts?
 Then buy wooden tool totes or fruit baskets, and paint these.
-Seed packets, and a piece of ribbon, can be used to adorn a straw hat.
-If you collect seeds from your garden plants, consider making and decorating your own seed packets for gifts.
-Add some fresh herbs such as lavender, mint, rosemary, sage, or thyme to sugar to use in cooking and beverages.
-Gently crush the herbs, add a few leaves or sprigs to a cup or two of sugar, and let stand in an airtight jar (stir every couple days) for a couple weeks before using, herbs and all.
+Seed packets and a piece of ribbon can be used to adorn a straw hat.
+If you collect seeds from your garden plants, make and decorate your own seed packets for gifts.
+Add some fresh herbs to sugar, such as lavender, mint, rosemary, sage, or thyme, to use in cooking and beverages.
+Gently crush the herbs, add a few leaves or sprigs to a cup or two of sugar, and let stand in an airtight jar (stir every couple days) for a couple weeks before using.

 Another easy project is to press various leaves and flat plant parts into wide candles.
-Simply dip the candle, using tongs, into boiling water for a couple minutes then lay on wax paper.
-Press the leaves or plant parts into the softened sides, then redip in the hot water for another minute to seal.
-Being “homemade”, don’t worry if the candle ends up a bit uneven.
+Simply dip the candle, using tongs, into boiling water for a couple of minutes then lay on wax paper.
+Press the leaves or plant parts into the softened sides, then dip again in the hot water for another minute to seal.
+Don’t worry if the candle ends up a bit uneven.

-Hopefully these homemade holiday garden gift ideas will help you come up with many more of your own.
+Hopefully, these homemade holiday garden gifts will inspire you to come up with many more of your own.
 Make a note now to plan ahead for next season to collect your own seeds, supplies, containers to decorate, and flowers to dry for future projects.

 1. What a lovely idea in addition if you give a hand made present to your relatives that will show them your love and care.